snvellozzi/space-pygame/README.md

 * Use the right and left arrow keys to move the spaceship
 * Use the space bar to shoot bullets at the enemies
 * <a href="https://repl.it/@snvellozzi/space-game" title="Play Here">Play Here</a> and run the game!
+   *Note: Works best if run in Google Chrome.
+Be sure to click in the game window before using the arrow keys and space bar.

 ## Pygame GUI